TwilioDevEd/warm-transfer-flask/README.md

  You can find your `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` in your [Twilio Account Settings](https://www.twilio.com/user/account/settings).
- You will also need a `TWILIO_NUMBER`, which you may find [here](https://www.twilio.com/user/account/phone-numbers/incoming).
+ You will also need a `TWILIO_NUMBER` that you may find [here](https://www.twilio.com/user/account/phone-numbers/incoming).

- Run `source .env` to export the environment variables
+ Run `source .env` to export the environment variables.

 1. Run the migrations.

     Our app uses SQLite, so you probably will not need to install additional software.

     ```
     python manage.py db upgrade
     ```

-1. Expose your appliction to the wider internet using ngrok.
+1. Expose your application to the wider internet using ngrok.

     To actually forward incoming calls, your development server will need to be publicly accessible.
     [We recommend using ngrok to solve this problem](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).